msramalho/SigTools/README.md

 <!-- same for tests and <script></script> -->

 ### Tests
 Testing a browser extension is hard.
 Nonetheless, we try.
-Tests are located in the [tests](tests/) folder and we use [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/) along with some [improvised magic](tests/setup.js).
+Tests are located in the [test](test/) folder and we use [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/) along with some [improvised magic](tests/setup.js).

-To run tests open the [tests.html](tests.html) file on the browser, this was the only way as chrome extensions cannot be fully developed as ES6 modules, as of now.
+To run tests open the [tests.html](tests.html) file on the browser (we advise [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for VSCode), this was the only way as chrome extensions cannot be fully developed as ES6 modules, as of now.
 This system works fairly well.

 To create a new test, check the previous ones.
 If you need to load html as the current jquery context (you will for evey test with jquery selectors) you can do:
 ```javascript